- Download our Moving to São Paulo Guide (PDF)

 São Paulo is a cosmopolitan city and a melting pot of cultures and ethnicities.
-Brazilians are known to be friendly and welcoming to foreigners, and expats moving to São Paulo are sure to enjoy a rich cultural experience in this diverse and exciting city.
+Brazilians are known to be friendly and welcoming to foreigners, making the lifestyle in São Paulo one of the most exciting in the country.
+Expats moving to São Paulo are sure to enjoy a rich cultural experience in this diverse city.

 Shopping in São Paulo

 From international designer labels to local, traditional items, there are plenty of shopping options across São Paulo.